KingKowa/To-Do-List-Project/README.md

 # TO DO LIST STRUCTURE

 ## PROJECT DESCRIPTION
-This project is about building a simple to-do list project.
+1. This project is about building a simple to-do list project.
+2. Implement add and remove function for the to-do list project

 ## Built With